Importance of Definitions for Safety Management System

 - To control hazard occurrence by preventing or mitigating risk occurrence (usually corrective and preventative controls).

 How Do Human Factors Influence Outcomes

-Traditionally, Human Factors and those factor’s “Dirty Dozen” are associated with negative human attitudes/behaviors that contribute to safety issues (and other types of issues).
-However, it’s a good idea to take a broader look at Human Factors as simply being anything human related that effects outcomes of safety events.
+Traditionally, Human Factors and those factors “Dirty Dozen” are associated with negative human attitudes/behaviors that contribute to safety issues (and other types of issues).
+However, it’s a good idea to take a broader look at Human Factors as simply being anything human-related that affects the outcomes of safety events.

-This is because, while the Dirty Dozen are aptly named, it’s important to remember that humans are also your first line of defense.
+This is because, while the Dirty Dozen is aptly named, it’s important to remember that humans are also your first line of defense.
 For example, where:

 - “Good communication” can help a dangerous situation,

 - “Lack of communication” can hurt a dangerous situation.

 - “Lack of teamwork” can hurt a dangerous situation.